 Developing Accountability, Earning Trust

 Over time, Transcend residents are given opportunities to develop accountability with their peers.
-While participating in treatment at any of the local Texas treatment centers, sober living residents hold each other accountable for completing household tasks, being honest with each other, and keeping their commitment.
+While participating in treatment at any of the local Texas addiction treatment services, sober living residents hold each other accountable for completing household tasks, being honest with each other, and keeping their commitment.
 Honesty and accountability are vitally important for addicts in recovery, but addicts need the support of sober peers and staff around them to develop accountability and honesty.
 As residents demonstrate trustworthiness, they are given more privileges and freedom by sober living staff.

 Residents begin at Transcend in Phase 1, where they are supervised by staff 24 hours a day and cannot leave the house on their own.
 After developing trust with staff and demonstrating a willingness to remain accountable and follow the sober living guidelines, residents graduate to Phase 2.

 In Phase 2, residents have permission to leave the sober house alone to attend work, recovery meetings, or outpatient rehab, as long as they inform staff of their whereabouts and return by curfew.
-Like at many other Texas treatment services and centers, all residents are required to submit to random drug and alcohol screenings, which helps residents stay accountable and honor their commitment to sobriety.
+Like at many other Texas addiction treatment services and centers, all residents are required to submit to random drug and alcohol screenings, which helps residents stay accountable and honor their commitment to sobriety.

 After a period of demonstrated success in Phase 2, residents may step down to Phase 3, in which they may leave the sober living house without permission and can attend to the business of their daily lives with minimal intervention from Transcend staff.
 However, Phase 3 residents must continue to return home by the house assigned curfew and submit to random drug and alcohol screenings.

 Through this step-down process, Transcend ensures that addicts in early recovery are never given too much freedom before they have developed the skills needed to stay safe and sober on their own.
 There are always new opportunities for growth and to demonstrate trustworthiness.
 Phase 2 and 3 residents often act as guides for Phase 1 residents and help them adjust to the guidelines and daily routines of living in our sober living environment.
-In this way, a tight knit recovery community is built from within as residents and staff work together to ensure that everyone stays sober and safe.
+In this way, a tight knit recovery community is built with Texas addiction treatment services from within as residents and staff work together to ensure that everyone stays sober and safe.